RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

-When contracts deal with "fuzzy" obligations like creative control or "moral behavior" or satisfactory work product the language is often vague and speculative.
+When contracts deal with "fuzzy" obligations like creative control or "moral behavior" or "satisfactory work product," the language is often vague and speculative.
 If called upon to interpret such language, courts often look to the course of performance between the parties under contract and industry customs and usage.
 How have the parties dealt with each other in the past?
-Yes, but also how the industry as a whole deal with these matters.
+Yes, but also how have the entertainment and publishing industries dealt with these matters since time immemorial?

 As the Restatement of Contracts 2nd puts in section 202 "Rules in Aid of Interpretation":